jaxter184/bwEdit-Python/README.md

-# bwConvert
+# bwEdit
-Python scripts for editing Bitwig files
+Python3-based GUI application for editing Bitwig files
+To use the editor, just run 'editor.py' and load a file from anywhere on your computer.
-To use, just put some Bitwig files (.bwmodulator, .bwdevice, .bwclip, .bwpreset) somewhere in the folder and run the convert.py script.
-Outputs will be in the output folder, because I'm a very creative namer.
+To use the converter, put items in the 'input' folder and run 'convert.py'.
+Outputs will show up in a folder labelled 'output'.
-To use the editor (read: viewer), put a .bwdevice or .bwmodulator in the same location and run editor.py collate.py is just there for decoration.
+collate.py is just there for decoration.

+Editor commands:
+-Click an atom to view its data
+-Click an atom's node to start a connection, then click a different atom's corresponding node to complete the connection
+-Click a connection to delete it
+-Drag an atom to move it around

 ## Changelogs

+Changelog v0.6.0:
+-Added editor
+-Removed viewer
+-Removed dependency: kivy

+Lots of new stuff and I'm too lazy to put it into a changelog.
+Basically, this project is now a node editor.
+Can't export yet, though.

+Previous changelogs:

 Changelog v0.5:
 -Added viewer
 -Added dependency: kivy
 -Changed the way data is stored internally (thanks, stylemistake)

-Everything is finally coming together.
-There is now a dependency that is used to make the GUI, so if you want to use the editor, you will have to install that first.
-[Windows intall instructions](https://kivy.org/docs/installation/installation-windows.html#install-win-dist), [OSX install instructions](https://kivy.org/docs/installation/installation-osx.html#using-homebrew-with-pip), and if you're using Linux, I'm sure you can figure it out yourself

-Previous changelogs:

 Changelog v0.4:
 -Upgraded to Python 3.6